 The College Map is a professional member of NACAC (the National Association of College Admission Counselors) and subscribes to the Principles of Good Practice.
 Julie consults regularly with college admission counselors, attends national conferences, and visits college campuses throughout the year in order to disseminate the latest information pertinent to a current admission cycle.

 Julie is married to Mark who holds a mechanical engineering degree from the University of Florida and an MBA from Rollins College.
 He is a business consultant who works on both the technical and functional sides of software systems implementations.
-They have two children: a daughter who is a sophomore at Florida State University majoring in Nursing, and a middle school aged son.
+They have two children: a daughter who is a senior at Florida State University majoring in Nursing, and a high school aged son.
 When she is not at The College Map, she enjoys boating, ballroom dancing, traveling (college visits!), lay leadership and fellowship at First United Methodist Church Orlando, and snow skiing.

 Barbara joined The College Map in January 2016 as a College Planning Consultant.
 She earned Bachelor’s degrees in Marketing and German from Stetson University in 1991 and a Master’s degree in International Business from the University of South Carolina in 1994.
 After leaving the business world to start her family, she began volunteering and working in the school system.
 Barbara was a substitute teacher at Thornebrooke Elementary from 2005 to 2015, in addition to teaching religious education classes at her church and tutoring elementary school students.
 She has also served as a school and classroom volunteer and worked on committees for the PTA organizations at Thornebrooke Elementary School, Gotha Middle School, and Olympia High School.

 She is currently enrolled in the College Counseling Program at the University of California, San Diego, and is in progress in her training in the Track It! college planning curriculum.